What Is My IP Address?

 An IP address alone provides limited but non-trivial information.
 Any website or service you connect to receives your IP as part of normal network communication.
 From it, they can determine your approximate city-level location, your ISP, and whether you are connecting from a residential, business, or datacenter network.
 This data is routinely used for content localization (showing local weather or language), fraud prevention (flagging logins from unexpected countries), and regulatory compliance (enforcing geo-restrictions).

 However, an IP address cannot reveal your name, home address, email, phone number, or browsing history.
-Only your ISP can link an IP to a subscriber identity, and this requires legal process in virtually all jurisdictions.
+A WHOIS lookup shows the network operator and registration details for an IP block, but only your ISP can link an IP to a subscriber identity, and this requires legal process in virtually all jurisdictions.
 The practical risks of IP exposure are modest for most users: targeted advertising, approximate location tracking, and in rare cases, DDoS attacks directed at a specific IP.
 Using a VPN eliminates all of these by substituting the VPN server’s IP for your own.

 Because this tool shows your own IP address, the abuse contacts displayed are the contacts responsible for your IP block — typically your ISP.
 This is useful if your IP has been compromised or is being used for malicious activity without your knowledge.
-Common scenarios include: a device on your network is infected with malware and sending spam or participating in a botnet; someone on a shared network (apartment complex, university, co-working space) is conducting abuse from the same public IP; or your IP has been spoofed in packet headers to make attacks appear to originate from your address.
+Common scenarios include: a device on your network is infected with malware and sending spam or participating in a botnet; someone on a shared network (apartment complex, university, co-working space) is conducting abuse from the same public IP — use the reverse IP domain check to see all domains hosted on your IP; or your IP has been spoofed in packet headers to make attacks appear to originate from your address.

 If you are receiving unwanted traffic or attacks from a different IP address, use the IP Geolocation Lookup tool to investigate the attacker’s IP.
 That tool provides the same full analysis for any IP address and includes an abuse report generator — a structured template for filing reports with the attacker’s ISP, hosting provider, or the relevant Regional Internet Registry.
 The Blacklist Checker can also verify whether the attacking IP is already listed on DNSBL/RBL databases.